JuliaDynamics/ConcurrentSim.jl/docs/src/guides/basics.md

 Finally, the process function prints the current simulation time (that is accessible via the `now` function) and the `Timeout`’s value.

 If all required process functions are defined, you can instantiate all objects for your simulation.
-In most cases, you start by creating an instance of `Environement`, e.g. a `Simulation`, because you’ll need to pass it around a lot when creating everything else.
+In most cases, you start by creating an instance of `Environment`, e.g. a `Simulation`, because you’ll need to pass it around a lot when creating everything else.

 Starting a process function involves two things: